7 reasons to upgrade your Sharesight account

 7. If you upgrade and pay for Sharesight, it’s tax-deductible1

 Another great way to save money when preparing your taxes is by upgrading your Sharesight subscription.
-That’s because in most cases, Australian tax residents can claim their subscription fee when they upgrade to to a paid plan1.
-And as a bonus, when you pre-pay for an annual subscription, you get 1 month FREE!
+That’s because in most cases, Australian and New Zealand tax residents can claim their subscription fee when they upgrade to to a paid plan1.
+And as a bonus, when you pre-pay for an annual subscription, you SAVE 25%!